-Natal is the founder and director of the Hassayampa Institute’s The Literary Southwest series now in its tenth season at Yavapai College in Prescott, Arizona.
+Natal served as the founder and director of the Hassayampa Institute’s The Literary Southwest series at Yavapai College in Prescott, Arizona (2008-2022).
 He curated and co-hosted the Poem.X and Rose Café poetry series in Santa Monica for more than 10 years and helped establish and coordinate Antioch University’s multi-genre L.A.
 Writers Series.
-In spring, 2013, Natal served as a poetry/haiku consultant for the Getty Museum’s show “The Poetry of Paper.”
+In spring, 2013, Natal acted as a poetry/haiku consultant for the Getty Museum’s show “The Poetry of Paper.”

 Along with his work as a literary presenter, he taught writing at Yavapai College and Prescott College, as well as at New Roads School in Santa Monica and led the long-running Plein Air Poetry Workshop held outdoors in Joshua Tree National Park.